quinn0823/apple-siri-voice-navigation/README.md

 I'm a 17-year-old student, and this project is my first attempt at creating something like this.
 It's for practice and learning.

 More languages and voices will be added in the future.
-If the language you speak or voices you prefer aren't available yet, feel free to **Leave your wish** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or in the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) section.
+If the language you speak or voices you prefer aren't available yet, feel free to **Leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or in the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) section.
 Your suggestions might be implemented in just a few days!

 Thank you for subscribing!
 If you like it, please consider leaving a vote or using your free Steam Points to give it an award!